neil-forks/PineSAM-river/docs/user-guide/usage.md

 1. Allows quick change of user customizable temperatures (exclusive to PineSAM and not available on Pinecil iron directly).
 2. Preset buttons can be customized and saved instantly to desired temperature.
-3. Presets are saved to the html file where the python script is running and will persist if one uses the same PC again.
+3. Presets are stored in the browser's [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and will persist if the same browser and device are used again.

 ### Preset Save

-1. set the number desired with the PineSAM ++plus++ ++minus++ buttons.
+1. Set the number desired with the PineSAM ++plus++ ++minus++ buttons.
-2. then long hold the Preset 1/2 you want to save to, click OK on the confirmation box.
+2. Then long hold the Preset 1 or 2 you want to save to, click OK on the confirmation box.
-3. it will save what is currently shown in the Set °C at the top.
+3. Whatever is shown iat the top in the Set °C will be saved to the Preset button held down.

 # Settings Categories